Michael-okello/Code-challenge-3/README.md

 - Access to the internet
 - A modern web browser

+### View Live Site

+Visit the deployed application at: [Blog Post Manager](https://michael-okello.github.io/Code-challenge-3/)

+The live site allows you to:
+- View a list of blog posts
+- Click to read full post details (title, content, author)
+- Add new blog posts (temporarily added to the UI)

 ### Local Development

 If you want to run the project locally, you'll need: